 “As many as received Him,” it says, “to them gave He power to become the sons of God, even to them that believe on His name.”
 If you “believe on His name,” His name is Jesus.
 That means Savior.
 Savior.
 So, if you believe on His name, you trust Him to do what His name means.
 You receive Him.
 How do you receive a person?
 You invite him in.
 Two things God wants you to do: receive the Lord Jesus, invite Him into your heart, and then trust Him to do what His name means – to save you from your sins.
 Do that today.
 God wants you to.
 What I’m trying to tell you is that Almighty God, who runs the world, wants you to trust Christ as Savior and invite Him in your life.
 That’s what He wants.
 You do that and you’re pleasing God, and you’re getting your own soul saved for all eternity.

 There’s a second thing that God wants, and that is that you come to the knowledge of the truth.
 That doesn’t happen all at once.
 I have a little granddaughter that’s not quite two.
 She’s just now forming sentences, and it’s interesting to see how she puts them together.
 She learned to say something in the negative.
 Her father was asking her about, about something.
 Rather playfully said, “You want to do that?”
 She answered, quite properly, “No way, Poppa.”
 Oh yes, they learn; don’t they, these little ones?
 Well, she doesn’t know it all; that’s for sure.
 She’s got a lot to learn as the years go by.
 She knows something.
-She knows “yes” and “no,” and she knows when she’s doing something naughty, that she’s going to be rewarded by “the laying on of hands,” as we say.
+She knows “yes” and “no,” and she knows when she’s doing something naughty.
 She knows certain things, but she doesn’t know it all, obviously; nor indeed do you and I.

 Now, we know in part, and we understand in part, says the apostle Paul, but then we get to know the Lord Jesus, face-to-face.
 Paul prayed for the people Colossae, he’s said, “I’m praying that you may be filled with the knowledge of His Will in all wisdom and spiritual understanding.”
 They weren’t filled with God’s Will when he prayed for them.
 He wanted them to be, however.